gundermanc/LsifInspector/Readme.md

 - UI thread - everything is done on the UI thread.
 Haven't taken the time to optimize.

 ## Change Log
+- 6/21/2023 - Added 'Stats' view showing the percentage of lines of each dump that's attributable to each vertex or edge type.
 - 6/8/2023  - Performance improvements (update to AvalonEdit to enable usage with larger LSIF files) and line numbers.
 - 4/28/2023 - Initial prototype version.